-- The security and adequacy of the system (internally or externally) would be endangered by implementing the pre-dispatch schedule, - The dispatch algorithm has failed, or has produced a pre-dispatch schedule that is clearly and materially in error, - The dispatch algorithm has produced a real-time schedule that does not accurately reflect the minimum run-time or lockout 19 status of a facility due to dispatch algorithm limitations, - Material changes subsequent to determination of the pre-dispatch schedule, such as failure of an element of a transmission system or failure of a registered facility to follow dispatch instructions, have occurred, - In the event of a shortfall in energy or operating reserve, the output of a resource associated with a capacity export is insufficient to support the full export,

-System Advisory for under generation, soliciting offers for generation and rejecting, revoking, or recalling outages.
+- The security and adequacy of the system (internally or externally) would be endangered by implementing the pre-dispatch schedule, - The dispatch algorithm has failed, or has produced a pre-dispatch schedule that is clearly and materially in error, - The dispatch algorithm has produced a real-time schedule that does not accurately reflect the minimum run-time or lockout19 status of a facility due to dispatch algorithm limitations, - Material changes subsequent to determination of the pre-dispatch schedule, such as failure of an element of a transmission system or failure of a registered facility to follow dispatch instructions, have occurred, - In the event of a shortfall in energy or operating reserve, the output of a resource associated with a capacity export is insufficient to support the full export, pre-dispatch run.
+Control actions to address under generation in these timeframes can include issuance of a System Advisory for under generation, soliciting offers for generation and rejecting, revoking, or recalling outages.

 18 For HDR resources, the pre-dispatch run occurring three hours in advance of the dispatch hour will be used for scheduling demand response during the availability window of the dispatch day.
-A resource will be scheduled for four consecutive hours when the pre-dispatch schedule is less than the resource's total bid quantity.
+A resource will be scheduled for one and up to four consecutive hours when the pre-dispatch schedule is less than the resource's total bid quantity.